Onion-Alien/The-Unnamed/README.md

 * **Shop**
 	* The shop sells various items, such as potions and damage buffs to enhance your fighting ability!
 * **Powerful Bosses**
 	* Fight against powerful bosses to gain access to new worlds!
+* **Powerups**
+  * Multiple powerups scattered throughout the levels, to power up your hero!

 ### Installation